MattCollins84/restly/README.md

 #### Features
 * Define your own routes
-* All validation handled for you
+* All parameter validation handled for you
 * Interactive docs for your API
-* Easy to add custom authentication to selected routes
+* Custom authentication for selected routes
+* Caching
 * Based on Express, use any existing Express middleware

 #### Coming soon
-* Optional caching
 * Better documentation
 * Better error catching and general improvements
 * Make a request..!